Albania Car Rental Travel Guide

 - Albania → Montenegro: Northbound routes via Shkodër are typical for Ulcinj and the Bay of Kotor.

-- Driving Licence: A valid licence in the main driver’s name is required.
-Some suppliers require a minimum holding period.
+- Driving Licence: Bring a full valid licence in the main driver’s name.
+Some suppliers also require a minimum holding period.

-- IDP (International Driving Permit): Not compulsory for most visitors, but useful as an extra document.
-If your licence is not in the Latin alphabet, bring an IDP.
-Carry it with your original licence.
+- IDP (International Driving Permit): If your licence is not in the Latin alphabet, an International Driving Permit may be required.
+Bring it together with your original licence..

-- ID / Passport: Bring a passport or national ID matching the booking details.
+- ID / Passport: Bring a passport or national ID that matches the booking details.

-- Payment card: A credit card (sometimes debit) in the main driver’s name is typically required for the deposit.
-Accepted card types vary by supplier.
+- Payment card: A credit card in the main driver’s name is usually needed for the deposit.
+Some suppliers may accept debit cards.

 Rental types and extras

-- SUVs / 4x4s: Better ground clearance for rural roads and mountain routes.
+- SUVs / 4x4s: Better for extra luggage, longer drives, and rougher rural or mountain routes.

 Popular extras: